Painful intelligence: What AI can tell us about human suffering: Contemplation as active replay

-The mechanism working here is what I would call \textit{active replay}: The explicit system uses the mechanism of experience replay (see Chapter~\ref{replay.ch}) to make the implicit system learn whatever the explicit system wants.
+The mechanism working here is what I call \textit{active replay}: The explicit system uses the mechanism of experience replay (see Chapter~\ref{replay.ch}) to make the implicit system learn whatever the explicit system wants.
 That is, the explicit system in your brain can select thoughts in the form of linguistic sentences or visual images of events---possibly imaginary---and replay them.
 It can do that repeatedly, thus replaying selected items many times.
 Such replay will change your neural networks---that is in fact the very point in replay.
 What is special here is that the explicit system chooses what to replay, thus ``teaching'' the neural networks, while in ordinary replay, the material would be selected by the implicit system itself.
-Such training may seem rather different from modern meditation instructions, but it seems to have been an essential form of practice in the Buddha's times, and emphasized by some modern Buddhist meditation teachers as well.\footnote{See e.g.\ \citet[p.103-104]{analayo}; \citet{mahasianatta}} When the Buddha was asked for meditation instruction by monks entering a solitary retreat, he would often tell them to contemplate on impermanence, no-self, or unsatisfactoriness, sometimes linking them all together in various causal chains.
+Such training may seem rather different from modern meditation instructions, but it seems to have been an essential form of practice in the Buddha's times and emphasized by some modern Buddhist meditation teachers as well.\footnote{See e.g.\ \citet[p.103-104]{analayo}; \citet{mahasianatta}} When the Buddha was asked for meditation instruction by monks entering a solitary retreat, he would often tell them to contemplate on impermanence, no-self, or unsatisfactoriness, sometimes linking them all together in various causal chains.
 For example, he would advise: \begin{quote} You should abandon desire for whatever is impermanent.
 And what is impermanent?
-The eye [and visible forms etc.] is impermanent; you should abandon desire for it.\footnote{\SN{35.76}; see also \SN{35.32}; \SN{35.162}}\\ \ \\ Forms [i.e.\ anything that is seen] are impermanent.
+The eye [and visible forms etc.] is impermanent; you should abandon desire for it.\footnote{\SN{35.76}, translated by Bhikkhu Bodhi; see also \SN{35.32}; \SN{35.162}} \\ Forms [i.e.\ anything that is seen] are impermanent.
 What is impermanent is suffering.
 What is suffering [i.e.\ unsatisfactory] is nonself.
-What is nonself should be seen as it really is with correct wisdom thus: ``This is not mine, this I am not, this is not my self.''\footnote{\SN{35.4}.
-See also \citet[p.79]{williams2008mahayana} for a description of similar practices in a Mahayana context.} \end{quote} We don't know much about the details of how such contemplation was practised in the Buddha's times.
-Presumably, it was combined with meditation to speed up the learning---more on that below.
+What is nonself should be seen as it really is with correct wisdom thus: ``This is not mine, this I am not, this is not my self.''\footnote{\SN{35.4}, translated by Bhikkhu Bodhi.
+See also \citet[p.79]{williams2008mahayana} for a description of similar practices in a Mahayana context.} \end{quote} We do not know much about the details of how such contemplation was practiced in the Buddha's times.